qbicsoftware-archive/portlet-template/README.md

 ### IV - Create a new GitHub repository for your new portlet

 You now have a simple QBiC portlet with all the required dependencies.
 You still need to create a remote repository for it, though, so it's available for everyone.
 Follow [this guide](https://help.github.com/articles/create-a-repo/) to create a repository on GitHub.
 For this example, we will still use `donut-portlet` as the name of our repository.
+You need to create your GitHub repository under the [QBiC's GitHub organization](https://github.com/qbicsoftware).

 Navigate to your new repository's website (i.e., [github.com/qbicsoftware/donut-portlet][https://github.com/qbicsoftware/donut-portlet]) and click on _Settings_.
 On the left side, click on _Integrations & Services_ and add the _Travis CI_ service.
 Leave all fields as they are and click on the _Add Service_ button.